CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 ### Close Stale PR

-At this point after many alerts to the PR that required author feedback if still hasn't been responded @msftbot will the run the search based on the following conditions and if any such issues are filtered it will respond the messaged regarding failure to respond to the issue and will automatically close the PR.
-Such actions are used to better manage the PR and to ensure that the PR's are just left open isn't cluttered in the repo and blocks the focus on PR's that are active.
+@Msftbot runs the search with conditions that if there has been any activity to the PR that has needs author feedback :memo:, no-recent-activity :chart_with_downwards_trend: labels, and no activity for 60 days. @Msftbot will close the PR if it matches these conditions.
+It shows that at this point many labels and alerts have been made by the bot to encourage and perform an action but there has been a lack of participation from the stakeholders.
+The action of closing the Stale PR is performed to better manage the repo and to ensure the PR's are not cluttered and block the focus on active ones.

 **Scheduled search**